About the course

-You are required to submit samples of work, which must be entirely your own and in English.
-Extracts from longer pieces are welcome but should be prefaced by a note that puts them in context.
+You are required to submit a sample of work, which must be entirely your own and in English.
+You may not submit a co-authored piece.
+An extract from a longer piece may be submitted but should be prefaced by a note that puts it in context.

-The word count should be adhered to and indicated at the end of your body of written work.
-The count should exclude any footnotes, annotations or bibliography used.
-Written work which exceeds the word count will be highlighted and the excess may not be read.
+The word count should be adhered to should exclude any footnotes, annotations or bibliography used.
+Written work which exceeds the word count will not be read.

 This will be assessed for: